 When they were done, they headed to the nearby Lafayette Coney Island – a Detroit institution trapped in time since the roaring 20’s.
-To Nick’s surprise, Mary had never been there.
+To Jack’s surprise, Mary had never been there.
 And they had the place all to themselves, accompanied by Ella Fitzgerald’s mournful “Have Yourself a Merry Little Christmas”.

 As they chomped on Coney dogs, they un-spooled both the highlight and lowlight reels of their lives, their cares and their fears.
 The good.
 The bad.
 And everything in-between.
-Nick couldn’t remember ever being on a date that seemed so effortless.
+Jack couldn’t remember ever being on a date that seemed so effortless.

 It was worth every penny.